-- 11. Briefly explain rationale for the rating of OVERALL RATING OF RELIABILITY and any concerns you may have with the approach to demonstrating reliability. - Developer used an appropriate testing methodology for the data element testing. - Staff were concerned that the developer notes a few instances across the measure where more full and accurate information could be found in the manual abstraction process than through electronic reporting. - "For example, if height is not measured and weight is measured at an office visit, then BMI may not be calculated and reported in a discrete field.
-In these cases, BMI can be found only by looking at the chart. - "Additionally, for exclusions related to the identification of comfort measures, hospice care ambulatory, and palliative care are not always stored in discrete fields, even if these are available.
-Some information is stored in comments/notes in the EHR."
+- 11. Briefly explain rationale for the rating of OVERALL RATING OF RELIABILITY and any concerns you may have with the approach to demonstrating reliability. - Developer used an appropriate testing methodology for the data element testing.

+- Staff were concerned that the developer notes a few instances across the measure where more full and accurate information could be found in the manual abstraction process than through electronic reporting. - "Numerator Referrals to diabetes prevention program or dietician are often automated messages.
+These can be seen in manual abstraction and depending on level of access to the EHR system, not all medical staff can see these messages."